 Whether you are using your sub in your home theater system or for live performances, subwoofers are integral devices for delivering a full and enriching audio experience.
 A rattling subwoofer will certainly diminish the quality of your audio and the experience overall.

-Subwoofers often rattle when there are loose components within the device, when they are not level, too close to objects, damaged internal components, or if they are overpowered by high volumes or incoming power beyond its limits, or if it’s underpowered due to clipped signals.
+Subwoofers often rattle when there are loose components within the device, when they are not level, too close to objects, damaged internal components, if they are overpowered by high volumes or incoming power beyond their limits, or if it’s underpowered due to clipped signals.

-Before we get into it, try some quick fixes such as repositioning the subwoofer if it’s too close to certain objects, remove anything objects on top of the subwoofer, and other obvious fixes.
+Before we get into it, try some quick fixes such as repositioning the subwoofer if it’s too close to certain objects, removing anything objects on top of the subwoofer, and other obvious fixes.

 How Does Your Subwoofer Work?

 Before we start troubleshooting the issue, it may be good for us to pick up a quick understanding of how your subwoofer works.
 A basic understanding of how subwoofers work will help you diagnose problems faster.

 A subwoofer is essentially a speaker designed to play the lowest bass frequencies produced by your stereo system.